awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	>Plese note the ARN of the application load balancer for use in an upcoming step.

-1. Browse to the Load Balancer console at [https://console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName](https://console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName) to check out your newly created load balancer.
+1. Browse to the [Load Balancer console](https://console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName) to check out your newly created load balancer.

 1. Edit **target-group.json** and update the value of **%vpc%** from the CloudFormation stack outputs.
 Save the file.
 Create the target group: